In the digital economy, applications are both the face and the backbone of the modern enterprise.

 For the digital customer, user experience trumps all.
 Customer-facing applications must be available anytime, anywhere and on any device, and must provide real-time updates and intelligent interactions.
 For the business, the insights gleaned from the data collected from these interactions inform and drive future development needs.

-The bottom line is that IT transformation is difficult.
+IT transformation is difficult.
 It requires a great deal of planning, evaluation, re-organization and modernization of infrastructure technologies and applications.
-Multiple factors including costs, skill sets, governance, the drive to innovate and willingness to transform influence whether a business moves beyond the traditional three-tier datacenter structure.
+Multiple factors including costs, skill sets, governance, the drive to innovate and willingness to transform influence whether a business moves beyond the traditional three-tier data center structure.

 Every business approaches IT transformation at a different pace and has different goals for that transformation.
 Not every business wants or needs to go to a full cloud service delivery model.
 What is needed is an approach that enables businesses to transform to a place that provides the desired transformation benefits and at a pace that makes sense for their business model.